devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 The plot shows that distributions of deaths across age groups and races changes over time.
 In 2016, the 15-24 age group had the most firearm-related deaths, mostly concentrated in Black/African American group.
 Over time, white victims comprised a fairly steady number of deaths across all age groups.
 A comparison of 2000 versus 2016 reveals that deaths among "American Indian or Alaska Natives" have increased across all age groups.
 Death rates for Asian/Pacific Islanders have consistently been the lowest across all race groups.

-#### Crude Firearm Death Rate Across All States by Age Group and Hispanic Origin

-This barplot displays the distribution of firearm mortality deaths by age group and hispanic origin.
-This was displayed separately than the breakdown by Race because the Hispanic origin variable is assessed separately for this dataset.
-Moreover, individuals identifying as any race can also choose to select Hispanic/Latino origin.
+Note that "Hispanic origin" is considered a separate variable from "Race" in the Census data, and therefore was not included in this barchart.
+The Hispanic origin variable is assessed separately after Race is designated, and therefore individuals identifying as any of the race options included can also choose to select Hispanic/Latino origin.
 Therefore there is overlap between the two measures.
-Death certificates missing Hispanic origin information were coded as "not stated" and excluded from this visualization.

-Firearm mortality rates are generally higher in Non Hispanic/Latino groups than Hispanic/Latino.
-In 2016,

-In addition, firearm mortality across all age groups has increased over time.

 ### Section 3: Role of Gun Control